-10X GOALS

-Assist the County with affordable housing initiatives including the disposition of County properties for development into affordable housing.
+10X GOALS Eliminate Homelessness Assist the County with affordable housing initiatives including the disposition of County properties for development into affordable housing.

-Eliminate Homelessness housing.

 Accessible Infrastructure Install "assisted opening" motorized doors to improve access to buildings as needed.
 Deliver ADA retrofit compliance projects at County-owned facilities as identified in the Facilities Assessment report and the ADA Assessment Report.
 SHARED VISIONS Safe & Livable Communities Conduct exercises to evaluate and improve emergency plans on a reoccurring basis in compliance with laws and regulations.
+Increase employee participation in ridership alternatives such as Ride Amigos and carpooling.
+Update the Safety Plan documents and implement a plan to share documents.
 Healthy Environment Complete the "Cooling Our Communities" program in coordination with Public Health Department and GSA-Sustainability Department, a project to educate residents of Ashland and Cherryland about extreme heat events and provide shade trees utilizing a grant from the Coastal Conservancy.
+Continue to install custom clear plastic protective shields at many building locations to ensure public and staff safety due to the COVID pandemic.
+Enhance existing ventilation systems using higher efficiency filters (Merv-13) in County Buildings.
 Prosperous & Vibrant Economy Update GSA website with new information to assist vendors to submit bids.
 Outreach to local vendors through the Small, Local, and Emerging Businesses (SLEB) Program to encourage vendors to supply goods, services, and labor for county construction projects.
 Plan and invest in transportation investments that support and promote economic development.
-Increasing SLEB purchases for goods and services and increasing Project Stabilization and Community Benefits Agreement goals for minority, local, and apprentices.
+Increasing SLEB purchases for goods and services and increasing PSCBA goals for Minority, Local, and Apprentices.
 OPERATING PRINCIPLES Fiscal Stewardship Prioritize use of owned space to County Departments which is more economical than leasing new space.
 Refine the intake project budget preparation process to be more in line with economic outlook to allow for better planning for department budgets.
-Sustainability Install intelligent building automation controls that allow for the efficient use of resources.
-Update green building standards and property selection criteria to reduce climate footprint and promote resiliency of County operations.